 Project implementation has been accomplished through a mix of local and non-local funding opportunities that complement or match the local funding contribution.
 These funding opportunities have been from a variety of sources and programs, each with its own eligibility and selection criteria; however, to date, all have been managed under State (DWR) or Federal (USBR) authorities.
 The RWMG makes an effort to stay in touch with both federal and state agencies with potential funding opportunities, so as to be better prepared or positioned when funding opportunity announcements are actually issued.
-The IRWMP list of projects and programs is open to consideration from Stakeholders and Interested Parties, including DACs, and is discussed with the RWMG during the public meetings.
-Preferred projects and programs are deliberated within the IRWM Group based on their adherence to the eligibility and selection criteria for a specific funding opportunity.
-Similar deliberations and assessments are performed for other projects and programs on the IRWM Group's list, eventually resulting in a recommendation of the "best fit" for the given funding opportunity.
+The IRWMP list of projects and programs is open to consideration from Stakeholders and Interested Parties, including DACs and Native American Tribes, and is discussed with the RWMG during the public meetings.

+Once projects have been prioritized based on their intended fulfilment of Measurable Objectives and Primary Regional Goals, the list is further refined by assigned economic feasibility factors.
+Each project's economic feasibility factor is determined by the compatibility between the project's expected budget and the applicable funding opportunities available to the RWMG.
+More specifically, preferred projects and programs are deliberated within the IRWM Group based on their adherence to the eligibility and selection criteria for a specific funding opportunity.
+Similar deliberations and assessments are performed for other projects and programs on the IRWM Group's list, eventually resulting in a recommendation of the "best fit" for the given funding opportunity based on 1) the expected project budget, and 2) how qualified the project's economic feasibility factor.
 While formulating the grant proposal, the RWMG primarily relies on the assistance of Work Groups, including the DAC Work Group, before making the final selection of projects and programs best suited for a given funding opportunity.

-Once the IRWM Group has reached a decision, which need not be unanimous, the RWMG Participants vote on whether or not to pursue the specific funding opportunity with the selected projects and programs.
+Once the IRWM Group has reached a decision, which need not be unanimous, the RWMG Participants vote on whether to pursue the specific funding opportunity with the selected projects and programs.
 Once a majority vote by the RWMG is reached, the project or program 'Sponsor(s)' will be expected to collaborate to fund the preparation of the funding proposal, utilizing internal or external resources, such as a consulting firm.
 In practice, one district, agency, or entity will prepare the funding proposal, even if there is more than one sponsoring entity.
 This is done to comply with requirements of the funding opportunity (which typically are based on a single contracting entity), as well as for the sake of efficiency and expediency, given the short time frame that is typically available for proposal preparation.
-The RWMG has completed several collaborative grant proposals utilizing under their MOU and a cost-sharing agreement among the sponsoring entities.
+The RWMG has completed several collaborative grant proposals under their MOU and a cost-sharing agreement among the sponsoring entities.